The Emperor's New Cloak: Plot

-In his rewatch of the episode, Keith DeCandido noted a "major continuity error" in that cloaking technology was indeed seen being used by the Alliance in a previous Mirror Universe episode, "Through the Looking Glass".

-Continuity

-This is the last of five Mirror Universe episodes of Star Trek: Deep Space Nine; the others are "Crossover", "Through the Looking Glass", "Shattered Mirror", and "Resurrection.
-The Mirror Universe was introduced in "Mirror, Mirror", an episode of Star Trek: The Original Series which aired on October 6, 1967.

 Reception

-Keith DeCandido, reviewing the episode for Tor.com in 2015, gave the episode a rating of 1 out of 10, describing the plot as predictable and the Mirror Universe conceit as having worn out its welcome and become impossible to take seriously.
+Keith DeCandido, reviewing the episode for Tor.com in 2015, gave the episode a rating of 1 out of 10, describing the plot as predictable and the Mirror Universe concept as having worn out its welcome and become impossible to take seriously.
 Zack Handlen, reviewing the episode in 2014 for The A.V.
 Club, also gave it a negative review, calling the Mirror characters poorly developed and the writing "jokey and disengaged".
 In 2017, SyFy ranked this the second-worst of the seven Mirror Universe episodes of the Star Trek franchise that had aired up to that date.